GerhardGustavsen/ggxyz/src/pages/me.md

 ![me](/images/me.jpg)

 ### Hi!
+Hi, and welcome to my small corner of the internett.
 My name is Gerhard Gustavsen.
 I am a software developer currently based in Trondheim.
 I work with [arealize](https://www.arealize.ai/) to create a better way for architects to draw buildings.
 I also love to rock climbing and try to get out as often as possible.

+Thanks for stopping by!

 Stuff: